 Shiva gets displeasing with this act of Brahma and curses him that there will be no idols for him.
 Lord Shiva also curses Mogili that it is unfit to be used in prayers, and seeing a cow in the early morning should be considered as wrong.
 Upon the request of Lord Vishnu and Lord Brahma takes the forms as Arunachala hill to benefit humankind.

 History of Arunachalam Temple:

 Sri Krishna Devaraya, the King of Vijayanagara dynasty, built a 41 meters tall and 30 meters wide temple tower during 1509 A.D – 1529 A.D.
-The Eastern gateway gopuram known as Vallala gopuram that was name after King Ballala of Hoysala.
+The Eastern gateway gopuram known as Vallala gopuram that named after King Ballala of Hoysala.
 King Ballala made Thiruvannamalai as his capital city.
-The temple consists of 5 prakarams that were built at different periods.
-The information of first and second prakarams is not available.
-The third one was built in the 12th century and in the 16th century, the fourth and fifth were the construct.
-Hoysala and Vijayanagara culture resembles in the temples architecture, paintings, and carvings.
-The kings of Nayak also contributed in temple’s renovation contributed by the Kings of Nayak.
+The temple consists of 5 prakarams that built at different periods.
+The information of the first and second prakarams is not available.
+The third one built in the 12th century, and in the 16th century, the fourth and fifth were the construct.
+Hoysala and Vijayanagara culture resembles the temples architecture, paintings, and carvings.
+The kings of Nayak also contributed to the temple’s renovation contributed by the Kings of Nayak.

 Arunachalam Temple Timings:

 How to reach Arunachalam Temple:

 - You can go from Chennai and Villupuram to Thiruvannamalai.
 Villupuram is just 61 km away from Thiruvannamalai.

 - Daily trains will be available.
 Special trains are also available on some occasions from Chennai to Thiruvannamalai.
 It is well connecting to all parts of Tamilnadu.